nelmio/NelmioApiDocBundle/docs/security.rst

                 }
             }

+.. _override-security:

 Overriding Specific Paths
 -------------------------

-The security policy can be overridden for a path using the ``Security`` attribute/annotation.
+The security policy can be overridden for a path using the ``Security`` attribute.

 .. configuration-block::